Ratysz/ratysz.github.io/content/draft/scheduling-1.md

 # What is a scheduler?

-Behavior of an ECS program is described by one or several "systems" - the "S" part of ECS - functions that operate on the data contained within the "EC" part.
+Behavior of an ECS program is described by one or several "systems" - the "S" part of ECS - functions that operate on the shared data contained within the "EC" part.
-ECS paradigm is used almost exclusively in the context of game and engine programming, with some set of systems the program contains normally running every "frame" - a pre-determined time interval, not necessarily tied to the video frame rate of the game.
+ECS paradigm is used almost exclusively in the context of game and engine programming, with some set of systems the program contains normally running every "frame" - a pre-determined time interval, not necessarily tied to the video frame rate.
 The amount of time required for all systems in a set to finish their work for the frame can be referred to as [makespan][makespan] of the set.